RogerCipher/Yggdrasil/README.md

 # Yggdrasil
-A tree in C, for MiniMax, Alpha–beta pruning, Huffman coding and generally messing around
+A tree in C, for MiniMax, Alpha–beta pruning, Huffman coding and generally messing around.

 Stuff implemented in this project (so far):
 |function|status|where